Reconstruction-Guided Slot Curriculum: Addressing Object Over-Fragmentation in Video Object-Centric Learning¶

 Loss & Training¶

-- Accelerated slot growth rule: \(K^{(m)} = K_{\text{init}} + m \cdot \sigma + 3m(m-1)/2\)
+- Accelerated slot growth rule: \(K^{(m)} = K_{\text{init}} + m \cdot \sigma + 3m(m-1)/2\).

-- \(\sigma\) is adjusted per dataset (YouTube-VIS: 1, MOVi-C: 3, MOVi-E: 5) to ensure the final slot count matches the baseline
+- \(\sigma\) adjusted by dataset (YouTube-VIS: 1, MOVi-C: 3, MOVi-E: 5), ensuring the final slot count matches the baseline.

-- Hyperparameters: \(\beta=0.2\), \(\lambda_{\text{SSIM3D}}=0.05\), consistent across datasets
+- Hyperparameters: \(\beta=0.2\), \(\lambda_{\text{SSIM3D}}=0.05\).

-- Hardware: 2 × NVIDIA RTX A6000
+- Hardware: 2 × NVIDIA RTX A6000.

 Key Experimental Results¶